Birkenhead North railway station: History

-The station was built by the Wirral Railway, replacing their earlier terminus at Wallasey Bridge Road (a short distance away) which had opened in 1866.
-The station was originally known as Birkenhead Docks and opened on 2 January 1888 as through station with Birkenhead Park station becoming the new terminus.
+The station was built by the Wirral Railway, replacing their earlier terminus at Wallasey Bridge Road (a short distance away), which had opened in 1866.
+The station was originally known as Birkenhead Docks and opened on 2 January 1888 as a through station with Birkenhead Park station becoming the new terminus.

-The station had three through platforms from prior to 1898, which it still retains to the present day.
+The station had three through platforms prior to 1898, which it still retains to the present day.
 However, the outer face of the north side island platform sees little use apart from trains to and from Birkenhead North depot at the start and end of service.

 LMS Era

-The Wirral Railway subsequently became part of the London, Midland and Scottish Railway, who renamed the station Birkenhead North in 1926.
+The Wirral Railway subsequently became part of the London, Midland and Scottish Railway, which renamed the station Birkenhead North in 1926.
 The line through Birkenhead North was electrified, using a 650 V DC third rail system, and brought into passenger service on 14 March 1938, allowing through services from New Brighton to Liverpool Central via the Mersey Railway Tunnel.
 Services used the new LMS trains and the former Mersey Railway electric units.
 The Mersey Railway electric units operated through the station until 1957.

 Wrexham diesel service

 From 4 January 1971 until 2 October 1978, the diesel service on the Bidston to Wrexham line, which had previously operated from New Brighton, was diverted to Birkenhead North.
 These trains terminated on the centre platform (2) which had previously been used for Liverpool-bound services, and when one of the diesel trains was present (which in that timetable was much of the time), Liverpool-bound electric services used the outer north side of the island platform (1) instead.
-The diesel service was cut back to Bidston from 2 October 1978.
+The diesel service was cut back to Bidston on 2 October, 1978.
 Regular use of the outer platform (1) at Birkenhead North thereafter ceased.

 Signal boxes

-Birkenhead North No. 1 was a 40-lever signal box, which was situated at the western end of the southern platform and opened in 1888.
+Birkenhead North No. 1 was a 40-lever signal box which was situated at the western end of the southern platform and opened in 1888.
 This signal box closed on 9 September 1994 and was demolished over the following two days.

 Birkenhead North No. 2 was a 25-lever signal box which was situated to the west of the station, approximately a third of the distance towards Bidston.
 The box was located on the northern side of the Wirral Line at the junction with the Birkenhead Dock Branch goods line.
 The signal box was closed on 15 September 1994 and was subject to arson in November 1994.